snowplow/documentation/docs/collecting-data/collecting-from-own-applications/roku-tracker/adding-data/index.md

 ---
-title: 'Adding data to your events: context and more'
+title: "Adding data to your events: context and more"
-date: '2021-11-16'
+date: "2021-11-16"
 sidebar_position: 3000
 ---